 Plenty of time to adventure outside of convention space was also had, with many of the furries opting to go to the beach.
 On the schedule of external events, Mini Golf and the Infinity attraction were listed.
 With a group of furries, I played a round of Mini Golf in fursuit, which was made more challenging and fun with the addition of said fursuit.
-I experienced the marvel known as the Infinity Attraction (https://infinitygc.com.au), and what I got out of it was a weird mashup of darkness, mirror filled rooms, lasers galore and a literal ballroom.
-Claustrophobes need not apply in this maze-like corridor of wonder, and some contortion was done here and there.
+I experienced the marvel known as the Infinity Attraction and what I got out of it was a weird mashup of darkness, mirror filled rooms, lasers galore and a literal ballroom.
+Claustrophobes need not apply in this maze-like corridor of wonder, and some contortion was done to navigate through a webbed corridor.
 Only two other fursuiters (not me) braved the attraction in suit since you need an assistant to guide you through the dark corridors plus removable handpaws and feet to experience the full sensation of lights and sensory feedback.
 So rocking a partial would be best in this instance.

 The dance floor by night, Oooh, there's a pair of Finns that flew all the way down here

 And how about the dances?
 FurDU hosted both the Floor Wars and the Dance Competition.
-The Floor Wars saw some intense battling between the dancers with and without fursuits, and even I had to cringe a little when one of the suited dancers pulled off a continuous string of Fortnite dance moves.
+The Floor Wars saw some intense battling between the dancers with and without fursuits, but even I had to cringe a little when one of the suited dancers pulled off a continuous string of Fortnite dance moves.
 The Dance Competition exhibited impressive dancing talent all show long and even I was surprised when one of the competitors danced a 5 minute routine, which is well beyond what is asked of any fursuiter!
 By night, the Main Stage transforms into a dance floor with its own light show, projector and music provided by five different DJs.
 For the first time ever, I hit up the nightly dances in fursuit, and boy did I learn just how hard and exhausting it can be to dance in it.
 Needless to say, I gave the dances everything I’ve got, played ball on the dance floor once, enjoyed the company of friends and fellow furs alike.